apache/spark/docs/monitoring.md

 * Events for the executor which is terminated
 * Events for the SQL execution which is finished, and related job/stage/tasks events

-but the details can be changed afterwards.
+Once rewriting is done, original log files will be deleted, via best-effort manner.
+The History Server may not be able to delete the original log files, but it will not affect the operation of the History Server.

 Please note that Spark History Server may not compact the old event log files if figures out not a lot of space would be reduced during compaction.
-For streaming query (including Structured Streaming) we normally expect compaction will run as each micro-batch will trigger one or more jobs which will be finished shortly, but compaction won't run in many cases for batch query.
+For streaming query we normally expect compaction will run as each micro-batch will trigger one or more jobs which will be finished shortly, but compaction won't run in many cases for batch query.

 Please also note that this is a new feature introduced in Spark 3.0, and may not be completely stable.
-In some circumstance, the compaction may exclude more events than you expect, leading some UI issues on History Server for the application.
+Under some circumstances, the compaction may exclude more events than you expect, leading some UI issues on History Server for the application.
-Use with caution.
+Use it with caution.

 ### Spark History Server Configuration Options